-In a small bedroom, taking advantage of any and all available spaces is key.
-Lowenheim and Tokos both recommended using an over the door shoe organizer for a variety of needs, from housing actual shoes to organizing jewelry and winter accessories.
+Lowenheim and Tokos both recommended using an over the door shoe organizer for a variety of needs, from housing actual shoes to organizing jewelry and other accessories.

 Most people like to charge their electronics overnight so that they're ready to go in the morning.
 Lowenheim recommends developing a system to keep them organized on your nightstand, and a charging station such as this one is an easy way to do that.
 It has space for your Apple Watch, AirPods and phone so not only only will everything be charged in the morning, but you won't have to race to unplug several different outlets before you rush out the door.

 Brightech Madison Narrow Nightstand

 Here's another nightstand, except this one has wireless charging capabilities that reduce the need for wires that would probably end up tangled.
 Need to plug something in?
 No problem.
 It also has two built-in USB ports and it even has a built-in LED lamp, perfect for the person who likes to read a few pages before bed.

 Both Lowenheim and Tokos mention the effectiveness of using hooks.
 Lowenheim specifically calls out 3M's Command line.
 "You can put them up without drilling any holes.
 They’re not so sticky that they pull the paint off if you want to pull them down, which is especially good if you’re renting," she says.

 For a fun and creative way to organize jewelry and other accessories, Tokos mentions seeing people use frame-like pieces to hang up their items.
 "It gives you an opportunity to hang everything so you can see what you’ve got and it’s organized and it looks good," she tells us.